Parent & Family Summer Orientation

 - Do parents and family members get lunch as a part of this program?

 Yes!
 We provide 1 guest meal ticket per registering student.
-Additional guest lunch tickets can be purchased via credit card at Parent and Guest Check-in at a reduced cost.
+Additional guest lunch tickets can be purchased via credit card.

 - Why can’t I be with my student while they register for classes?